-The text of the current blind man of Bethsaida scene
+The text of the received blind man of Bethsaida scene

 8:22 And they come to Bethsaida.
 And they bring Him a blind man, and are begging Him that He touch him.
 23 And having taken-hold-of the hand of the blind man, He brought him outside of the village.
 And having spit in his eyes, having laid His hands on him, He was asking him “Do you see anything?”
 24 And having looked-up, he was saying “I am seeing people, because I am looking-at something like trees walking around”.
 25 Then again He laid His hands on his eyes, and looked-intently, and restored them.
 And he was seeing everything clearly.
 26 And He sent him away to his house, saying “Do not even enter into the village”.Disciples Literal New Testament

 The Gospel of Mark is a text that narratizes and condenses the performance of a play.
 When Mark wrote the text, he omitted some of the dialogue that was spoken in the performance.
 (Such omissions occur throughout the text.
 For example, 15:3 “And the chief priests accused him of many things: but he answered nothing.”)
 When Mark specifies dialogue in the text, I suggest that he wanted the reader/hearer to know that exactly those words were spoken during the play.
 I call these lines of dialogue “key lines.”